deimie/CSA-fastpages/_pages/blog.md

 permalink: /blog/
 ---

+### Week 15
+This week was mostly me catching up on all the homework I've been behind on.
+When the homework and lessons happened last trimester, I was absent for a few days and I missed a few.
+Overall the homework/hacks were pretty easy, so this week wasn't too difficult.
+I also ended up doing the vocab on a bunch of java terms.
+I haven't done every single term, but I've done a good amount.
+I plan to finish that bit over the weekend most likely.

 ### Week 14
 We did FRQ2 this week.
 It's kinda similar to FRQ1 but with some different methods and data points.
 I managed to get the tester and toString method working, but overall, I did not have the time to finish lots of the criteria.